isaaceindhoven/zrep-expire/README.md

 Lines starting with a '#' are considered comments and will be ignored.

 Please see the [example configuration](zrep-expire.conf) for some example rules.
+They should be self-explanatory.

+Please note that rules are matched from bottom to top, so put the most specific ones at the bottom and the default at the top.